-I am professor of English at Central Michigan University, where I teach a range of courses on American literature and popular culture, and I am an associate editor for The Journal of the Fantastic in the Arts.
+I am professor of English at Central Michigan University, where I teach a range of courses on American literature and popular culture.

 Born in Washington, DC and raised in Maryland, I earned my BA in English from the University of Pennsylvania, my MA in American literature from the George Washington University, and my PhD from the interdisciplinary Program in the Human Sciences at the George Washington University.
 I have taught at CMU since 2001.